Best 7 Days In Croatia – Top 7 day Itineraries

 Highlights From These Itineraries

-Split is one of the most popular tourist destinations in Croatia.
-It’s also the second-largest city in the country and overflows with fascinating sights thanks to its long history.
-Days here can be filled with wandering the old streets, admiring the 4th-century Diocletian’s Palace, and being in awe of the impressive Cathedral of St Domnius.
+The city of Split is one of the most popular tourist destinations in Croatia.
+It’s also the second-largest city in the country and, thanks to its long history, overflows with fascinating sights.
+Days here can be filled with wandering the old streets, admiring the 4th-century Diocletian’s Palace, and marveling at the impressive Cathedral of St Domnius.
 Split is also a good jumping-off point for travel to nearby islands.

 The Adriatic city of Dubrovnik is famed for its 16th-century walls.
 Once the city center of the maritime Republic of Ragusa, the city is awash with historic architecture, from the awe-inspiring Rector’s Palace to the beautiful Baroque-style St Blaise Church.
 Today, Dubrovnik is well known as a Game of Thrones filming location.